DENVER, NC -- Life on the lake is good, when the boat is running, and last summer -- it didn't.

 "We're seeing it more and more as companies generate numerous complaints and even lawsuits, they try to get away from it by changing their name and sometimes the address, but it does follow you."

-Darryl Gibson wouldn't do an on camera interview, but he said the 8 percent sales tax, on all 3 invoices over 6 months, was a typo and he'd refund that money.
+Darryl Gibson wouldn't do an on camera interview, but he said the 8-percent sales tax, on all three invoices over six months, was a typo and he'd refund that money.